Eastern lowland gorilla: Habitat and ecology

 Gorillas spend long hours feeding on plant matter every day.
 Gorillas are stable apes as they stay together for months and years at a time, much like the structure of a family.
 Groups of eastern lowland gorillas are usually larger than those of western gorillas.

 The eastern lowland gorilla has the widest altitudinal range of any of the gorilla subspecies, being found in mountainous, transitional and lowland tropical forests.
 One of the most studied eastern lowland gorilla population lives in the highlands of Kahuzi-Biega, where habitats vary between dense primary forests to moderately moist woodland, to Cyperus swamp and peat bog.

 Gorillas do not eat banana fruits, but they may destroy banana trees to eat the nutritious pith.
 The eastern lowland gorilla shows a preference for regenerating vegetation associated with abandoned villages and fields.
 Farmers who have come in contact with gorillas in their plantations have killed the gorilla and obtained a double benefit, protecting their crop and using the meat of the gorilla to sell at the market.

-Eastern lowland gorilla has a varied plants diet including fruits, leaves, stems and bark as well as small insects such as ants and termites.
+The eastern lowland gorilla has a varied plant diet including fruits, leaves, stems and bark as well as small insects such as ants and termites.
 Although they occasionally eat ants, insects form only a minor part of their diet.
 In comparison to western lowland gorillas, found in low altitude tropical forests, eastern lowland gorillas travel much less and increase their consumption of herbaceous vegetation.